-Students respond to teacher-provided solution requirements and designs and develop a set of working modules through the use of a programming language.

-Students commence a practical project in which they analyse a need or opportunity, select an appropriate development model, prepare a project plan, develop a software requirements specification and design a software solution.

-Students develop their preferred design, prepared in Unit 3, into a software solution and evaluate the solution, chosen development model and project plan.
+UNIT 4 requirements and designs and develop a set of working modules through the use of a programming language.
+Students commence a practical project in which they analyse a need or opportunity, select an appropriate development model, prepare a project plan, develop a software requirements Students develop their preferred design, prepared in Unit 3, into a software solution and evaluate the solution, chosen development model and project plan.
 Students examine the security practices of an organisation and the risks to software and data during the development and use of the software solutions.
 Students evaluate the current security practices and develop a risk management plan.